2. Not limited by restrictions or exceptions; unconditional, total trust: Earl told Diane that she had his absolute confidence.

 3. Unqualified in extent or degree; total: Marie could hear a pin drop in the absolute silence of the room.

-5. Not to be doubted or questioned; positive, certain: The police have absolute proof of Philip's guilt.
+5. Regarding something which is not to be doubted or questioned; positive, certain: The police have absolute proof of Philip's guilt.

 6. Relating to units of measurement derived from fundamental units of length, mass, and time: The laboratory was supplied with the necessary equipment to determine the absolute temperature of the liquids.

-7. Noting or pertaining to the scale of a grading system based on an individual's performance considered as representing his or her knowledge of a given subject regardless of the performance of others in a group: Jessica's absolute performance during the year qualifies her for the special graduation honors.
+7. Pertaining to the scale of a grading system based on an individual's performance considered as representing his or her knowledge of a given subject regardless of the performance of others in a group: Jessica's absolute performance during the year qualifies her for the special graduation honors.

 8. Etymology: from Latin absolutus and absolvere, "to set free, to make separate".

 Logically, absolute terms cannot be compared, as with "more" and "most", or used with an "intensive modifier", such as "very" or "so" because something either is complete or it is not.
 It cannot be "more complete" than something else, consequently sentences, such as "Mike wanted to make his record collection more complete", and "Joyce can improve the sketch by making the lines more perpendicular", are often criticized as being illogical.

 Go to this Word A Day Revisited Index

 for a list of additional Mickey Bach illustrations.